BrandonVex/100DaysofPython/README.md

       <li>Simple programs and exercises</li>
       <li><strong>Completed Projects:</strong>
         <ul>
-          <li>Silent Auction Project: An auction system where users can place bids silently.</li>
+          <li>Silent Auction Project: Developed an auction system where users can place bids silently, with features for setting minimum bids and displaying the highest bidder at the end.</li>
-          <li>Treasure Hunt Project: A game where users search for hidden treasure based on clues.</li>
+          <li>Treasure Hunt Project: Created a text-based game where users search for hidden treasure based on directional clues, integrating loops and conditional logic to guide the player through the game.</li>
+          <li>Hangman Project: Implemented the classic Hangman game, where players guess letters to complete a word, incorporating random word selection, input validation, and tracking of incorrect guesses using a visual hangman.</li>
+          <li>Caeser Cipher Project: Built an encryption and decryption tool using the Caesar Cipher method, which shifts letters in a message by a fixed number of positions, allowing users to secure their messages with simple text-based encryption.</li>
+          <li>Calculator Project: Developed a basic command-line calculator that can perform addition, subtraction, multiplication, and division, emphasizing function-based programming and user input handling.</li>
+          <li>Higher Or Lower Project: Created a comparison game where players must guess which of two items (e.g., celebrities) has a higher value (e.g., followers), utilizing random data and input comparison to determine the correct answer.</li>
+          <li>Reeborg's World: Solved various challenges in Reeborg's World, a Python-based online platform for learning coding logic and loops by programming a robot to navigate mazes.</li>
         </ul>
       </li>
     </ul>